FedericoMontini98/Cybersecurity-Project-of-Cloud-Storage/README.md

 Design of a Client-Server application that resembles a Cloud Storage.

-Developed in C++14 and OpenSSL 1.1.1 for Linux systems and consists of 2 different programs:
+Developed in C++14 with OpenSSL 1.1.1 Library for Linux systems and consists of 2 different programs:
 - client.exe
 - server.exe